lightstep/terraform-provider-lightstep/docs/resources/alert.md

 Optional:

 - `critical` (String) Defines the threshold for the alert to transition to a Critical (more severe) status.
+- `critical_duration_ms` (Number) Critical threshold must be breached for this duration before the status changes.
 - `warning` (String) Defines the threshold for the alert to transition to a Warning (less severe) status.
+- `warning_duration_ms` (Number) Critical threshold must be breached for this duration before the status changes.